Simonko-912/DoodleAI/README.md

 git clone https://github.com/Simonko-912/DoodleAI.git
 ```
 Set up a local server with PHP support (e.g., XAMPP, MAMP).
-Open index.html in your browser or run the local server to view the app.
+Open index.html in your local server to view the app.

 ## Usage
 Draw: Use the canvas to sketch an object.